PeterWinzell/GDP-melco/report/report.md

 **Qt test client**<br>
 Qt test client[15] that were executed on the pc in Linux/Windows and Mac OS.

-The ability to address the server from all these different clients executed on a number of different devices, demonstrates the interoperability of the web socket protocol and gives credit to the VIS specification.
+The ability to address the server from all these different clients, executed on a number of different devices, demonstrates the interoperability of the web socket protocol and gives credit to the VIS specification.

 # Tests